John Updike

 From Pigeon Feathers and Other Stories, 1959

-Roger's Version, ii (excerpt)
+Roger's Version (excerpt)

-In contrast with the sour quarrelsome atmosphere and deteriorating ceiling of our kitchen, how happy the Kreigmans appeared in their dining alocve, their multicolored lamp just barely illuminating the shadowy walls, which they, like most academic families, have strewn with clumps of eclectic objects -- African masks and drums, Carpathian shepherds' horns, Ethiopian crosses, Soviet balalaikas -- displayed as evidence of foreign travel, like the mounted heads of kudus or leopards for another social class, in another time and empire.
+In contrast with the sour quarrelsome atmosphere and deteriorating ceiling of our kitchen, how happy the Kreigmans appeared in their dining alcove, their multicolored lamp just barely illuminating the shadowy walls, which they, like most academic families, have strewn with clumps of eclectic objects -- African masks and drums, Carpathian shepherds' horns, Ethiopian crosses, Soviet balalaikas -- displayed as evidence of foreign travel, like the mounted heads of kudus or leopards for another social class, in another time and empire.

 From Roger's Version, 1986